Employment Opportunities

 Regular and predictable attendance

-FLSA Status: Full time, Exempt
+FLSA Status: Full time, Non- Exempt

 Location: Child Advocacy Center